Soul poster

 The inciting incident occurs at 12 minutes when Joe gets the call of a lifetime: his former student Curley invites him to audition for the Dorothea Williams Quartet, and Joe nails the audition, finally achieving his lifelong dream..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Joe escapes the conveyor to the Great Beyond and accidentally enters the Great Before, committing to the deception of being a mentor soul to find a way back to Earth and his big performance., moving from reaction to action.
+This indicates the protagonist's commitment to Joe escapes the conveyor to the Great Beyond and accidentally enters the Great Before, committing to the deception of being a mentor soul to find a way back to Earth and his big performance., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Joe (as cat) and 22 (in Joe's body) successfully return to Earth with Joe's body intact and the performance still possible—a false victory as Joe still doesn't understand what he needs to learn., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (74% through) represents the emotional nadir.
-Here, Joe crushes 22's spirit by telling her that her epiphanies about life were "just regular old living," causing her to become a Lost Soul, and Joe realizes he has destroyed the one being who helped him return to life., demonstrates the protagonist at their lowest point.
+Here, Joe crushes 22's spirit by telling her that her epiphanies about life were "just regular old living," causing her to become a Lost Soul, and Joe realizes he has destroyed the one being who helped him return to life., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Joe returns to the Great Before and reviews 22's memories of her day on Earth, finally understanding that life itself is the purpose, not achievement—the spark isn't a purpose, it's the joy of living., demonstrating the transformation achieved throughout the journey.